 - Students have the right to inspect their own records whether recorded in hard copy form or recorded in the form of magnetic disks and microfilm.
 Upon inspection, students are entitled to an explanation of any information contained in their records.

-- The official student file will not be sent outside the Counseling Office, Student Records Office, Admissions and Registration Services, Graduation Office, Financial Aid Office, Veteran and Military Affairs Office, or other custodial offices except in circumstances specifically authorized by the Associate Dean of Graduation and Records.
+- The official student file will not be sent outside the Counseling Office, Student Records Office, Admissions Office, Registration Office, Graduation Office, Financial Aid Office, Veteran and Military Affairs Office, or other custodial offices except in circumstances specifically authorized by the Senior Registrar.
 The authorization for such special circumstances must be in writing.

-- Administrators, Department Heads and others involved in a request for reasonable accommodation or evaluation of qualifications for or performance in a course, program, service or activity
+- Administrators, deans, associate deans, and others involved in a request for a reasonable accommodation or evaluation of qualifications for or performance in a course, program, service, or activity

-- Department Heads and instructors for purposes of implementing and enforcing necessary restrictions and accommodations
+- Deans, associate deans, and instructors for purposes of implementing and enforcing necessary restrictions and accommodations

 - First aid and safety personnel if a known disability may require emergency treatment